aevyrie/bevy_mod_picking/README.md

 # bevy_mod_picking

 3D mouse picking plugin prototype for Bevy.
-Casts a ray into the scene and checks for intersection for all meshes tagged with the `PickableMesh` component.
+Casts a ray into the scene and checks for intersection against all meshes tagged with the `PickableMesh` component.
+Included highlighting and selection state management features are opt-in.

 **Super duper WIP - Issues Welcome**